Property Tax Administrator

 - Annually, prepare and publish list of delinquent real property taxes;

-- Administration of the Personal Property Tax Relief Act.
+- Administration of the Personal Property Tax Relief Act; and

 The Field Operations Section is responsible for ascertaining the level and quality of assessment of all real property in the state.
 This section works directly with county assessors and provides advice and guidance on all issues of the assessment process, with particular focus on the assessment of real property.

-This section develops the state sales file that is used throughout the measurement process, and in addition:
+This section develops the state sales file, and also:

 - Determines the adjusted valuation for school districts;